rachelleakk/contactform/README.md

 # contactform
-This is simple contact form that allows users to submit their name,email, specifiv issue and their comments.
+This is simple contact form that allows users to submit their name,email, specific issue and their comments.

 # Requirements
 * Local web server (XAMPP) use for running PHP and to save users data.